API Mechanics

 Some APIs may return a big number of results.
 To avoid large JSON responses, the

-as a pointer to a specific page.
+results are paginated using cursor as a pointer to a specific page.

 Example of a specific page request: